 Also, it’s pretty complicated to mix UDP and TCP.
 If you mix UDP and TCP you lose a certain amount of control.
 Maybe you can implement reliability in a more efficient way that TCP does, better suited to your needs?
 Even if you need reliable-ordered data, it’s possible, provided that data is small relative to the available bandwidth to get that data across faster and more reliably that it would if you sent it over TCP.
 Plus, if you have to do NAT to enable home internet connections to talk to each other, having to do this NAT once for UDP and once for TCP (not even sure if this is possible…) is kind of painful.

-My recommendation then is not only that you use UDP, but that you only use UDP for your game protocol.
-Don’t mix TCP and UDP, instead learn how to implement the specific pieces of TCP that you wish to use inside your own custom UDP based protocol.
+My recommendation is not only that you use UDP, but that you only use UDP for your game protocol.
+Don’t mix TCP and UDP!
+Instead, learn how to implement the specific features of TCP that you need inside your own custom UDP based protocol.

-Of course, it is no problem to use HTTP to talk to some RESTful services while your game is running — that’s not what I’m saying.
-A couple TCP connections running while your game is running isn’t going to bring everything down.
+Of course, it is no problem to use HTTP to talk to some RESTful services while your game is running.
+I’m not saying you can’t do that.
+A few TCP connections running while your game is running isn’t going to bring everything down.
 The point is, don’t split your game protocol across UDP and TCP.
 Keep your game protocol running over UDP so you are fully in control of the data you send and receive and how reliability, ordering and congestion avoidance are implemented.

-The rest of the articles in this series show you how to do this, from creating your own virtual connection based protocol on top of UDP, to creating your own reliability, flow control and congestion avoidance over UDP.
+The rest of this article series show you how to do this, from creating your own virtual connection on top of UDP, to creating your own reliability, flow control and congestion avoidance.

 If you enjoyed this article, please support my work on Patreon and encourage me to write more articles.
 Patreon supporters get access to exclusive supporter content, like example source code for articles and previews of work in progress!